-After months of staring at the arctic tundra that has been our garden spaces, the great thaw has finally arrived!
+After months of staring at the frozen tundra that has made up our garden spaces, the great thaw has finally arrived!
 Lawns everywhere are finally seeing the light of day here in the true north and I, for one, couldn’t be more ecstatic.
-This was only my second winter here in Winnipeg and I’ll tell ya, staring at hypothermia in the face for five months sure does give one a genuine appreciation for warmer days.
+This was only my second winter here in Winnipeg and I’ll tell you, staring at hypothermia in the face for five months sure does give one a genuine appreciation for warmer days.

 Last spring, I had a bit of a time trying to figure out exactly how to go about the business of gardening in this much more northern climate.
 When should I start seeds?
 When can I put the seedlings outside?
 How well will the plants do with a shorter growing season?
 As with any good scientific question, experimentation is the key to the answers.
 That, and some really good advice from some great friends who have been doing this for a while!